aws-samples/athena-materialize-query-using-batch/README.md

 * For local testing, use an AWS CLI named profile
 * cd into the `src` directory
 * Build the image locally with `make build-image-nc`
-* once the image is built, it can be run with `AWS_PROFILE=profile_name make run-local docker`.
-This passes the named profile's credentials to the docker container and runs the app logic locally.
+* once the image is built, it can be run with `AWS_PROFILE=profile_name make run-local-docker`.
+  * This passes the named profile's credentials to the docker container and runs the app logic locally.
+  * be sure to adjust the args passed into the command in the Makefile
 * if you make code changes, both the above make commands should be run so the docker image can pickup the changes

 ## CDK Notes